There has been an extraordinary upsurge in the number of people deciding to go vegan over the past 10 years.

 “What's important to note about veganism is that the health and fitness angle is only one prong of a trident approach.
 The other two, of environmentalism and animal rights, carry different weight within these discussions.”

 Changing the game

 Mark Hibbitts, an ex-commercial fisherman and copywriter, was one of those men who changed their way of thinking about vegan diets.

 “About 7 years ago my long-term veggie wife decided to go vegan, and I wasn’t happy about it,” says Hibbitts.
 “After a while, I decided to do my own research so I could find a way to talk her out of this ‘silly phase’.”

 But, in doing his own research, Hibbitts managed to do the opposite and eventually ended up convincing himself to join his wife in her newfound veganism.
 “Instead I discovered animal agriculture – an industry so cruel and environmentally damaging that even I couldn’t support it any more.”

-As Dr Roe’s paper states, unravelling this mystery is an important task if we are to meet environmental targets for a reduction in meat-eating set by organisations like the IPCC.
-Those like Mark Hibbitts who choose to take the leap could, if the research is correct, help to encourage a sense of social approval that starts to balance out the vegan population.
+Unravelling this mystery is an important task if we are to meet environmental targets for a reduction in meat-eating set by organisations like the IPCC.
+Those like Mark Hibbitts who choose to take the leap despite the backlash could help to encourage a sense of social approval that would start to balance out the vegan population.